Wade In and Make a Difference: Volunteers Make a Difference in Minnesota Stream Restoration

 The short answer?
 A little bit of everything.

-Although Minnesota is fortunate (not to mention the envy of many other states) to have received generous annual funding from the Lessard Sams Outdoor Heritage Fund since 2009 for complete large-scale habitat improvement and enhancement work, there are many needs that exist beyond those dollars.
+Although MNTU has secured competitive grants from the Lessard Sams Outdoor Heritage Fund since 2009 to complete large-scale habitat restoration and improvement, there are many needs those dollars cannot fund.
 That’s where our volunteers come in.

-- Placing woody debris in streams and building of in-stream structures, like lunkers, to provide habitat
+• Placing woody habitat in streams and building of in-stream cover structuresTrash pick-ups

-- Deploying stream temperature loggers to assist agencies with collecting the much-needed data that drives management priorities
+• Deploying stream temperature loggers to assist agencies and MNTU with collecting the much-needed data that drives management priorities

 (*Note: These are just the habitat-related volunteer efforts.
-Our members also serve in other ways including teaching fly fishing workshops, advocacy, and youth education programs like Trout in the Classroom).
+Our members also serve in other ways including teaching fly fishing, advocacy, and outreach, such as our Trout in the Classroom program).

 It Goes Far Beyond Fish